There's plenty to occupy your time - snowshoeing, dog sledding and ice/snow sculpting (Snowfest is held 16th -18th Jan)

 Also, the Mountains in Colorado are a really interesting weather/wind area and there are plenty of places to go gliding (though I don't know how much gliding they do in the winter).

-And if you wanted a longer trip - like overnight - you could head to the 'Four Corners' region and be in four states all at the same time! about 10 years ago
+And if you wanted a longer trip - like overnight - you could head to the 'Four Corners' region and be in four states all at the same time! over 10 years ago

 Visit Bridal Falls.
 The area and wildlife around it are out of this world.
 It's a really scenic route if you enjoy a good hike.